hl7-eu/pcsp/input/pagecontent/collaboration.md

 ### Overview

-This page summarizes the four mechanisms that have been identified so far by the PanCareSurPass project to allow the collaboration among the actors involved in the Survivorship Passport generation and management process.
+This page summarizes the mechanisms that have been identified so far by the PanCareSurPass project to allow the collaboration among the actors involved in the Survivorship Passport generation and management process.

 The collaboration described are: